History of Tufts University

 The history of Tufts University, originally Tufts College, can be traced back to 1847 when the Universalist Church set up convention for the creation of a university for the parish.
 In 1858, the college was established when Boston businessman Charles Tufts donated 20 acres of land to the church to establish the college.
-It is the second oldest college that was founded in the Boston area.
+It is the third oldest college that was founded in the Boston area.
 During the 19th century the college grew.
 The official college seal, bearing the motto Pax et Lux (Peace and Light) was adopted in 1857.
 The school colors of brown and blue were selected in 1876.
 Tufts' mascot became Jumbo when P.T.
 Barnum gave a natural history museum to the university.

 During the late 19th and early 20th century, the college grew and expanded to becoming a national university offering masters and PhD programs with the establishment of a medical school in 1899, an engineering school in 1898, a dental school in 1899, and the Fletcher School of Law and Diplomacy in 1933.
 In 1954, Tufts College became Tufts University.
 During the 1970s, French American nutritionist Jean Mayer became president and through a series of acquisitions, increased the endowment six-fold and expanded the university.
 During the 1990s and 2000s, Tufts continued to observe growth with the merger with the School of the Museum of Fine Arts and the establishment of the Allen Discovery Centers.

 Foundation

 In the 1840s, the Universalist church wanted to open a college in New England due to the majority of members being barred from expensive colleges.
 In the spring of 1847, Rev. Thomas J. Sawyer of New York opened a correspondence with Rev. Hosea Ballou of Medford and Rev. Thomas Whittemore of Cambridgeport who was also the editor of Trumpet and Universalist Magazine.
 On April 17, 1847, Sawyer issued a circular in the "Trumpet" and called for an "educational convention" to meet on Orchard Street in New York City on May 18.
 The meeting was opened by Ballou and presented the arguments for a college for the Universalists.
 After it was agreed upon, the selection of a site was left to a board which was elected later in that meeting.
 The first board of trustees had five members.
 Ballou announced that $100,000 needed to be raised prior to the commencement of any operations.
 Seeing no other alternative, the board reconvened on September 14, and a business committee was established.
-Later on April 21, 1851 a committee on location was established and reported two favorable offers, a tract of 20 acres on a portion of the farm of Charles Tufts and a patch of land in 25 miles away in the town of Franklin.
+Later on April 21, 1851, a committee on location was established and reported two favorable offers, a tract of 20 acres on a portion of the farm of Charles Tufts and a patch of land in 25 miles away in the town of Franklin.
 After several weeks, the trustees chose the Medford site, the site in Franklin would later be developed as a preparatory school for the new college.